 We are walking distance from the Downing Centre Local Court, the District Court and Central Local Court and also appear in various other Courts in the Sydney Metro Area.

-Our Sydney Traffic Lawyers provide a range of services in traffic law including for drink driving, drug driving, drive whilst suspended & disqualified, licence appeals, negligent, reckless and dangerous driving and all other driving offences.
+We provide a range of services in traffic law including for drink driving, drug driving, drive whilst suspended & disqualified, licence appeals, negligent, reckless and dangerous driving and all other driving offences.

 Traffic offences are dealt with in the criminal jurisdiction of the Local and District Courts and therefore, when deciding on Court representation for a traffic offence, it is important to engage lawyers that have real, practical experience in the criminal law jurisdiction.
 This is particularly important when there may be an opportunity to defend the charge, rather than just pleading "guilty".
 Of course, a lawyer not properly familiar with the complexities of traffic law or the workings of the criminal jurisdiction may not be able to provide thorough advice on all available options.